nikoltchovskaa/nikoltchovska.de/content/about.md

-Hi, I'm Max and this is my website!
+Hi, I'm Alex and this is my website!

 I currently study computer science in the master's program at KIT.